Title

 NOW, THEREFORE, BE IT RESOLVED, that the Saint Paul City Council hereby establishes the Public Safety & Community Wellness Committee to provide budgetary oversight of SPPD, SPFD, CAO, and DSI with a focus on transparent budgeting, program evaluation, policy development to improve public safety and wellness, and to build trust within the community; and

-BE IT FURTHER RESOLVED, that Chapter A-2 of the Appendices of the Saint Paul Administrative Code is hereby amended to read as follows:
+RESOLVED, That Chapter A-2 of the Appendices of the Saint Paul Administrative Code is hereby amended to read as follows:

 1. - Council committees.